 - There are around 1.4 million wild animals kept as pets in Canada.

-- Ontario has the largest number of pet supply stores with 986 in 2023.
+- Ontario has the largest number of pet supply stores.

 - Veterinary bills take a significant part of the pet spending budget.